-It is fun to see dogs happily rolling in the grass during summer, but they can also be allergic to pollen in the grass.
-Just like humans, dogs can get hay fever from pollen and allergens too.
+It is fun to see dogs happily rolling in the grass during summer, but they can be allergic to pollen in the grass.
+Just like humans, dogs can get hay fever from pollen and other allergens too.
 According to reports, 10% of dogs in the UK have suffered from hay fever.
 That being said, it is important to quickly spot the signs of hay fever in dogs for proper treatment.

 How dogs get affected by hay fever

 Research reveals that dogs that were not exposed to plants, trees, and grass in their early years are likely to manifest hay fever signs in later years.
 In other words, pollen sensitivity is more prevalent on dogs that have not developed such level of immunity.

 In technical terms, hay fever refers to allergic rhinitis.
 As its name suggests, it is a type of allergic condition triggered by pollen, dander, and dust.
 A place that has the presence of grass or any other plants can be the worst place for dogs with allergies.

 Affected dogs will have an allergic reaction in the presence of any of the mentioned allergy triggers.
 The dog’s immune system will respond by releasing antibodies to fight off intruders.
 Unfortunately, this will further cause discomfort to the dog involved.

 March to September can be the worst months to these dogs either in the country or city.
 The onslaught of tree pollens is more prevalent in March and April.
 Owners should be more careful of grass pollens in May, June, and July.
 Pollens from flowering weeds are the highest in June, July, and August.

 Watch out for these symptoms

 Hay fever symptoms in dogs are relatively different from hay fever symptoms in people.
 Instead of scratchy eyes, dogs develop itchy skin, which can be easily mistaken for something else.
 Other symptoms are listed below: